ecadlabs/signatory/docs/jwt_auth.md

 TSL should be taken care by the user who configures JWT as the authentication mechanism in Signatory for the clients.

-The configuration file also contains sensitive information when usin gJWT with Signatory, so that file must also be secure.
+The configuration file also contains sensitive information when using JWT with Signatory, so that file must also be secure.